List of past Lucchese crime family mobsters: Joseph DeFede

 Joseph "Little Joe" DeFede (1934 – July 15, 2012) was a former New York City mobster and acting boss of the Lucchese crime family who eventually turned informant.
 Born in 1934, DeFede grew up in the Queens borough of New York City.
 In his early days, he operated a hot dog vendor truck in Coney Island, Brooklyn, running numbers rackets on the side.
 A close friend and handball partner of Lucchese leader Vittorio "Vic" Amuso, once Amuso became boss DeFede was inducted into the family either in 1989 or 1990.

 DeFede's rise and fall in the New York mob can all be attributed to Amuso.
 In 1994, Amuso was convicted of federal racketeering and murder charges and sent to prison for life.
-In 1995, Amuso named DeFede his acting boss to after the imprisonment of the then ruling panel but to also appoint a weaker and more controllable man at the top.
+In 1995, Amuso named DeFede his acting boss after the imprisonment of the then ruling panel but to also appoint a weaker and more controllable man at the top.

 On April 28, 1998, DeFede was indicted on nine counts of racketeering stemming from his supervision of the family rackets in New York's Garment District from 1991 to 1996.
 The prosecution claimed that the Lucchese family had been grossing $40,000 per month from Garment District businesses since the mid-1980s.
 In December 1998, DeFede pled guilty to the charges and received five years in prison.

 During the late '90s, Amuso's relationship with DeFede began to sour.
 After DeFede's 1998 imprisonment, Amuso appointed Steven Crea acting boss, the head of the family's powerful Bronx faction.
 After Crea became acting boss the profits rose considerably making Amuso suspicious that DeFede was skimming profits and that was enough to convince Amuso that DeFede must have, so Amuso reportedly decided to have him murdered.

 On February 5, 2002, DeFede was released from a Lexington, Kentucky, prison medical center.
 Having heard of Amuso's plans to kill him, DeFede immediately became a government informant.
 DeFede provided details concerning the Garment District rackets and the protection rackets in Howard Beach, Queens.
 He also provided information leading to the convictions of Crea, Louis Daidone, Dominic Truscello, Joseph Tangorra, Anthony Baratta, and a number of family captains, soldiers and associates.
 While testifying against Gambino crime family boss Peter Gotti, DeFede testified that he only earned $1,014,000, or approximately $250,000 per year, during his tenure as acting boss.
 DeFede also estimated that a low ranking family soldier would make on average $50,000 per year.

 DeFede entered and left the Witness Protection Program, moving to live in Florida under an assumed name.
 He and his wife reportedly lived on $30,000 a year and a modest annuity provided by the U.S. Marshals Service, their assets having been depleted by legal bills and the cost of creating new identities.
 On July 15, 2012, DeFede died from a heart attack.